neu-se/CS4530-Spring-2022/tutorials/week2-typescript.md

   y: number;
 };

-// Exactly the same as the earlier example function printCoord(pt: Point) {
+function printCoord(pt: Point) {
   console.log("The coordinate's x value is " + pt.x);
   console.log("The coordinate's y value is " + pt.y);